DavidWindham/JWT_Example/node_lambda_auth/README.md

 But with that disclaimer out the way, let's get on with deploying this.

+## Project Structure Description

+The functions are the 4 .ts files in the `/src` folder.
+They each have the function "handler" that's referenced in the template.yml with the line "Handler: register.handler".
+This is what defines the entrypoint to each lambda function.

+All 4 functions have the dependency jwt.ts within the dependencies folder.
+Because this is a local dependency, when the project is compiled, this code will be included in all compiled functions.
+This is different to the external dependencies for which we use a lambda layer.

+The functions will be compiled during deployment, but if you want to compile it yourself, run `npm run build` in /src.
+If you want it to recompile instantly as you make changes to the .ts files, navigate to /src and run `npm run watch`.
+This will watch for changes and automatically build continuously.

+The lambda layer `all-dependencies` is located with `/src/layers/` and will be built with the second shell script (seen in deployment)

+Everthing else in the project is described in the template.yaml or is generated from the build scripts (the bucket ID and the lambda layer ARN).

 ## Deployment

 This assumes you have AWS-CLI setup and you're logged in with an IAM user with the correct permissions.